 Indigenous Placemaking

 Placemaking is a term used to describe creating unique, iconic spaces of gathering for learning, teaching and exchange that embody Indigenous culture and traditions and strengthens the connection between public space and the people who use it.
-Below, explore Indigenous placemaking initiatives from groups across the university that have collaborated to bring Indigenous art, culture and ways of life to our campus.
+Below, explore Indigenous placemaking initiatives supported by the Indigenous Space Sub-Working Group and other groups from across the university that have collaborated to bring Indigenous art, culture and ways of life to our campus.

 (Photo: Mark Samy)